 On the other side of the top floor is a small bookstore in a room to the left called Sudden Fiction Books.
 It sells new and used books for both kids and adults.
 Though it’s a small room, it has a huge selection of books with comfortable room for browsing.
 Whether you’re looking for a current best-seller, an older classic or a book for your young one — this is a great spot to check out.
 Word is, the owners are hoping to open their own stand-alone brick and mortar in the future.

-Soon to open will be the Vinyl Study, a record nook which will be sandwiched between the bar and the bookstore.
+Soon to open will be the Vinyl Study, a record nook that will be sandwiched between the bar and the bookstore.
 And down the stairs to the left is the game room, which is pretty impressive.

 The arcade is complete with foosball tables, pool tables and several arcade games like Pacman.
 It also has a touch screen jukebox and a small bar called the Broken Elbow which serves beer and wine on nights and weekends.
 The name the Broken Elbow comes from a true story of when Schutte and one of his business partners were carrying the church pews which make up the long ‘last supper’ table in the bar off of a moving truck.
 His friend broke his elbow in the process and behind the bar is a picture of the actual X-ray of his broken elbow.